Forget the Rash: These Are the First Symptoms of Lyme Disease.

 2

-Patients with Lyme disease rarely walk into a clinic with the classic bull’s-eye rash or a clear memory of a tick bite.
-Instead, they often present with vague, nonspecific symptoms that are easy to overlook — especially when laboratory tests are negative or equivocal.
+Patients with Lyme disease rarely present with the classic bull’s-eye rash or a clear memory of a tick bite.
+Instead, symptoms are often vague and nonspecific—especially when laboratory tests are negative or inconclusive.

-By the time Lyme is considered, many patients have already seen multiple specialists and received alternative diagnoses: depression, fibromyalgia, long COVID, or chronic fatigue syndrome.
-Unfortunately, this delay allows the infection to progress — and may lead to chronic illness that’s far harder to treat.
+By the time Lyme is considered, many patients have already seen multiple specialists and received alternative diagnoses such as depression, fibromyalgia, long COVID, or chronic fatigue syndrome.
+This delay allows the infection to progress and can complicate recovery.

 Severe Fatigue